olcf/olcf-user-docs/quantum/quantum_systems/iqm.rst

 In pay-as-you-go mode, allocation used is based on the QPU-reserved seconds your job uses.
 Jobs enter a global queue and run during designated pay-as-you-go windows, which may shift due to dedicated timeslot bookings.
-You can check your job's queue position, estimated runtime, and cost in the "Jobs" section of the Resonance dashboard.
+You can check your job's queue position, estimated runtime, and final cost in the "Jobs" section of the Resonance dashboard.
 In light of this, for specific execution times, time-critical applications, or iterative algorithms, IQM recommends users consider using timeslots.

+.. _iqm-alloc:

 Allocations & Usage Limits
 --------------------------